COSSAS/SOARCA/docs/content/en/docs/core-components/executer.md

 The result of the step execution will be returned to the decomposer.
 A result can be either output variables or error status.

 #### MQTT executor -> Fin capabilities
 The Executor will put the command on the MQTT topic that is offered by the module.
-How a module handles this is described in the link:modules.adoc[module documentation]
+How a module handles this is described in the [module documentation](/docs/core-components/modules) and in the [fin documentation](/docs/soarca-extensions/).

 #### Component overview